Government by the People

 There are two ways to make it easier for citizens to call veto referendums or use the initiative to put proposed legislation on the ballot: (1) Reduce the number of signatures required; or (2) allow citizens to sign petitions electronically through Online Accounts for Politically Active Citizens.

-Allowing citizens to sign petitions electronically (online) is not a new or untested idea.
 Citizens of the European Union have been able to sign initiative petitions online since 2011, by submitting Statements of Support.
-A system in place in Arizona enables citizens to sign petitions candidates must circulate to get on the ballot.
-A system in place in Boulder, Colorado gives citizens the option of signing initiative petitions online or signing paper copies.
+A system in place in Arizona enables citizens to electronically sign the petitions candidates must circulate to get on the ballot.
+A system in place in Boulder, Colorado gives citizens the option of signing initiative petitions online.

 Not only is signing petitions online easier and more convenient, but when people sign statements of support securely online, every statement of support can reasonably be considered legitimate.
 There is no need for election officials to check signatures and no signatures are preemptively rejected.